TeamRegio/EpiRegioDB/docs/KnownIssues.rst

 Solution: If you are using Chrome, please try to clear the cache in your browser, and try again.
 Still the issue persists?
 Please check all your inputs, and the options you selected.

+We are aware of issues causing a Server Error 500 if the input list is too large.
+We are working on solving this issue.
+In the meantime, unfortunately, you might have to try to provide your input in smaller chunks.

-If you still have problems, please let us know through GitHub issues!
+If you face other problems, please let us know through GitHub issues!